14 min read

 Search and Discoverability

-Good search is what separates a living knowledge base from a pile of old threads.
+Good search separates a living knowledge base from a pile of old threads.
 Members should be able to find relevant discussions quickly using keywords, tags, and filters.
-If search is broken, members create duplicate topics instead of building on existing discussions.
+If search is broken, members create duplicate topics instead of building on existing ones.

 Moderation and Community Guidelines